lupesko/model-zoo-old/models/face_recognition/ArcFace/README.md

 1. Download the file  `faces_ms1m_112x112.zip` : [8.1 GB](https://s3.amazonaws.com/onnx-model-zoo/arcface/dataset/faces_ms1m_112x112.zip)
 2. Unzip `faces_ms1m_112x112.zip` to produce a folder of the same name.
 Use path to this folder in the notebooks.
 This folder contains the training as well as the validation datasets.

+## Validation accuracy
+The accuracies obtained by the models on the validation set are mentioned above.
+Maximum deviation of 0.2%(CFP-FP) in accuracy is observed compared to that in the paper.

+## Training
+We used MXNet as framework to perform training.
+View the [training notebook](train_arcface.ipynb) to understand details for parameters and network for each of the above variants of ArcFace.

 ## Validation
 The validation techniques for the three validation sets are described below:
 * **LFW** : Face verification accuracy on 6000 face pairs.